SAS TimeKiller App: for delayed flights

 What the utility format adds

 A utility app earns attention differently than a film.
 People understand the use case immediately, and the brand is present during the exact moment when “punctuality” becomes emotionally relevant, which is waiting around with nothing to do.
+Because the brand shows up inside that boredom, the punctuality claim feels like lived experience rather than marketing.

 • Target the competitor’s pain point.
 The message lands because it attaches to a real frustration, delays.